JPRuskin/chocolatey-docs/input/en-us/guides/create/create-msi-package.md

 You can now test installation of your package!

-Personally, I like to test this in a Windows Sandbox environment, or the [Chocolatey Test Environment](https://github.com/chocolatey-community/chocolatey-test-environment) (particularly if you already have an installation of Firefox present) - but you can just use your machine, if you want. **Beware** that it may affect existing installations (as you're essentially testing in production).
+Personally, I like to test this in a Windows Sandbox environment, or the [Chocolatey Test Environment](https://github.com/chocolatey-community/chocolatey-test-environment) (particularly if you already have an installation of Firefox present) - but you can just use your machine, if you want.

+> :choco-warning: **Beware** that installing and uninstalling the example package may affect existing installations of Firefox (as you're essentially testing in production).

 Launch an elevated terminal on your test environment, either using PowerShell or `cmd`.
 In the new window, run something like the following: